gabehamilton/giles/README.md

 * Removed -w option, -s works better and more consistently

 ###License
-*Giles is available under the MIT license*.
+Giles is available under the MIT license.
 We hope you find it useful.
 Please let us at 255 BITS know if you use it for something cool.

 _Into every generation a slayer is born: one girl in all the world, a Chosen One.
 One born with the strength and skill to fight the vampires, to stop the spread of their evil and swell of their numbers._